dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-This is my idea of the letter A B and C, these letters consist of circles and arc lines and rectangle with the rounded corners.
-I made three rounded corner at the main body and left the only one corner without rounded, I hope used this corner to connected the main body and the offset part.
+Updates the letter A B and C into the alphabet html, the next step is draw all letters.

-The three parameters per letter:
+The 20 parameters per letter:

+  * `MainPosX` : x offset of the main body position
+  * `MainPosY` : y offset of the main body position
   * `MainRadiusA` : radius of the Main body first rectangle with rounded corners
   * `MainRadiusB` : radius of the Main body first arc line
   * `MainRadiusC` : radius of the Main body second arc line